connexcs/docs/docs/webphone.md

 === "Advanced"
     * **Flags**- Select display options for WebPhone
         * `Hide UUID`: UUID is a unique deploy & version identifier, this is what you should ask your end user for if you need to report a problem to us.
 It's displayed in the side menu.
-        * `Menu Right`: Change the normally left menu into a right menu.
+        * `Menu Right`: Change the left menu into a right menu.
         * `Display Balance`: Show the balance of the account.
         * `Edit Settings`: As standard settings are non-editable, if you wish to allow a user to change settings, you can change this.
         * `Register`: Allow registration of new accounts, or only existing SIP Username / Passwords can login.
         * `Username as Title`: Change the title of the page to the username logged in.
-        * `Accept Payment`: Accept payments, similar to on the customer portal.
+        * `Accept Payment`: Accept payments, same as on the customer portal.
         * `Auto Answer`: Automatically answer an incoming call.
-    * **Restrict Customer Login**- Select existing Companies from the dropdown to allow them access to WebPhone.
-If no companies are listed, then all will have access.
+    * **Restrict Customer Login:** Select existing Companies from the dropdown to allow them access to WebPhone.
+If no companies are on the list, then all will have access.

     &emsp;![alt text][webphone-adv]

-## Web Phone SDK
+## Web Phone Software Developer Kit

 The **Web Phone SDK (Software Developer Kit)** allows developers to integrate WebPhone into your own custom projects.
 This is available as part of the ConnexCS deployment at no extra charge.